Things to Know

 What is the contagious period for measles?

 The infected person is highly contagious for 4 days before the rash appears until 4 days after the rash appears.
 The measles virus can remain in the air (and still be able to cause disease) for up to 2 hours after an infected person has left a room.

 What causes measles?
 How does measles spread?

-Measles spreads through droplet transmission from the nose, throat, and mouth of someone who is infected with the virus.
+Measles spreads through droplet transmission from the nose, throat, and mouth of someone infected with the virus.
 These droplets spray out when the infected person coughs or sneezes.
 Among unimmunized people exposed to the virus, over 90% will contract the disease.

 How does one become immune to measles?

 Anyone who has had measles is immune for life.
 People who have received two doses of vaccine after their first birthday have a 98% likelihood of being immune.
 Infants receive some immunity from their mother.
 Unfortunately, this immunity is not complete, and infants are at increased risk for infection until they receive the first dose of vaccine at 12 to 15 months of age.
 Children receive the second dose at 4 to 6 years of age.